-5.1.
-The SPD divides the Orpington area into a series of character areas, as shown on Figure 3.
-These areas have been derived through consideration of the context of the wider area and represent those parts of the area which are considered to have similar characteristics - these are explained below.
+- 5.1.
+The SPD divides Orpington Town Centre into a series of character areas, as shown on Figure 3.
+These areas have been derived through consideration of the context of the wider area and represent those parts of the area which are considered to have similar characteristics these are explained below. - 5.2.
 The character areas and sub-areas are not intended to be finite boundaries; they are identified for the purposes of this SPD to set out relevant guidance applicable to each area.
 They have been drawn with deliberately 'soft' edges reflecting the fact that boundaries between character areas are fluid rather than 'fixed'.
+These areas are not self-contained in terms of the impacts of development; proposals in one area can impact on another area, or areas.